metaphysicser/metaphysicser/README.md

 🎒 I'm a sophomore studying in school now

-🏣 My current studying fields are Data Mining, Machine Learing, Computer vision and so on...
+🏣 My current studying fields is Data Mining, Machine Learing, Computer vision and so on...

 ☎️ My email is zpl010720@qq.com, if you wanna contact with me